dennisinteractive/implied-consent/README.md

 An implied consent notice to comply with the UK's implementation of the EU cookie laws (Note: this is not guaranteed to protect you!)

+## Features

-It should work with a responsively designed site to adapt to mobile devices, or on a fixed-width site it'll stay fixed width.
+* __Responsive__: it should work with a responsively designed site to adapt to mobile devices, or on a fixed-width site it'll stay fixed width

-From version 1.0.0 onwards the loading and execution of the script does not block page loading and rendering as it is loaded and initialised in an asynchronous fashion.
+* __Asynchronous__: from version 1.0.0 onwards the loading and execution of the script does not block page loading and rendering as it is loaded and initialised in an asynchronous fashion.
+* __Lightweight__: The script is self-contained and has no external dependencies.
+It weighs only 5.35 kB when minified and gzipped.

 ## Installation / Usage